lethain/staff-eng/src/markdown/guides/overview-overview.md

 If you're already in a Staff-plus role, I hope these writings will energize you in your journey as a leader outside the management track.
 If you aim for such a role, I hope they will provide a pragmatic aid in its pursuit.
-Depending on which of those best describe you, jump to the sections that sound most interesting;
+This book can be read cover to cover, but depending on which of those best describe you, feel jump to the sections that sound most interesting.
-there's no right way to read this book:

 *   **[Overview](/guides/overview-overview)** - a survey of the Staff Engineer role, how it varies by company, and why the title matters
 *   **[Operating at Staff](/guides/operating-at-staff)** - how to do  the work on the other side of the title